HatTrickLabs/txt/README.md

 ##### Notes:
 - Lambda expressions can be used within any of the following tags *{simple}*, *{#if}*, *{#each}*, *{#with}* and *{>parital}* tags.
 - Lambda arguments can be: a value from the bound object, string literal, numeric literal, or boolean *true/false*.
-- Numeric literal argument types are inferred.
+- Numeric literal argument types are inferred (no need for a type suffix).
 - String literal args can be enclosed in single or double quotes.
 - If a string literal contains a double quote, enclosing the literal with single quotes to avoid the need to escape.
 - I a string literal cotains a single quote, enclose the literal with double quotes to avoid the need to escape.